mivek/MetarParser/README.md

 ### Retrieve the metar of an airport

 Instantiate the metarFacade.
-Use the its method retrieveFromAirport with the ICAO code of the airport.
+Use the MetarService and its method retrieveFromAirport with the ICAO code of the airport.

 ```java
 String icao = "LFPG";